 Polymer Materials links to the advanced materials field and therefore to the Advanced Materials Leadership Council (AMLC) strategy and the Sir Henry Royce Institute.
 Advanced materials has been highlighted as one of 12 potentially economically disruptive technologies (Evidence source 7), with medicine highlighted as one of the most promising areas for adoption of advanced nanomaterials; new Polymer Materials could contribute to this.

-Specific fields of notable quality - where the UK contributes around 17% of the top 10% of most highly cited publications - are hydrogels, liquid crystals and polymerisation methodology.
+Specific fields of notable quality - where the UK contributes around 17% of the top 10% of most highly cited publications includes polymerisation methodology.
 (Evidence source 8)

 Materials modelling and characterisation are key aspects of this research area and rely on use of, for example, the Scanning Transmission Electron Microscopy (STEM) facility, the European Synchrotron Radiation Facility (ESRF), the ISIS Neutron and Muon Source, Diamond Light Source and the Advanced Research Computing High End Resource (ARCHER).